alignalghii/reversed-polish-notation-translator/README.md

 This page will take a round trip.
 First we will show first a pure functional solution, written in Haskell.
 Besides undoing the obfuscation by refactory, also the imperative parts of the code will be rewritten into their purely declaritive counterparts, mostly by finding apropriate algebraic data types for the problem space.
 We can represent the idiomatic part of the algorithm into a “two-stack-interaction” data structure (called “`PostfixContext`” in the following sourcecode samples).

-After having shown the pure Haskell solution, we will return back to the original JavaScript language of the task: a Node.js implemementation will be shown.
+After having shown the pure Haskell solution, we will return back to the original JavaScript language of the task: a Node.js implementation will be shown.
 Imperative techniques will be allowed here in a more relaxed, less orthodox manner, especially those that can be justified by the pecularities of the inherent features of the JavaScipt language itself (e.g. allowing in-place array modification instead of immutable structures).
 Thus, it will not be a direct mirror of the Haskell version, but still, we will try to keep the spirit of modularity, code reuse, lazy coupling of the pure solution.

 ## The Haskell version